Sceptres/Island-Generator/README.md

 To run the island generator, go to the `island` directory, and use `java -jar` to run the product.

 Island Generator options include:
 1. -i,--input <input file>                            Sets the file to read the mesh from.
 2. -o,--output <output file>                          Sets the file to output the new island mesh to.
 3. -h,--help                                          Displays program usage.
 4. -m,--mode <mode>                                   The island generation mode.
+At the moment only `lagoon` and `random`.
-At the moment only `lagoon`.
+5. -a,--altitude <altimetric profile>                 The island altimetric profile generation mode.
+At the moment only `lagoon`, `volcano`, or `hills`.
+6. -l,--lakes <# of lakes>                            The number of lakes to place on the island.
+Note that lakes can merge.
+7. -s,--shape <shape>                                 The shape to set the island to.
+Available shapes are circle, oval, and star.
 ```
 mosser@azrael A2 % cd island
 mosser@azrael island % java -jar island.jar -i ../generator/sample.mesh -o island.mesh -m lagoon